syoon123/super-super-spicy/README.md

 #### Installation Instructions
 Run the following commands in your terminal.
 Note that this project uses Python 3.

+*Also note: at least for me (macOS Mojave) `dlib` did not work in a virtual environment but that may have been the case only for my machine. —Sarah*

 ```
 $ pip install opencv-python
 $ pip install numpy